-Critical Correspondence initiates a project dedicated to examining dance in the museum today, its political, economic, and aesthetic dimensions.
-Acknowledging a long history of cross-pollination between dance and the visual arts–some driven by artists, some by institutions–our hope is to create a forum, based in a dance institution, for the voices of those affected by [...]
+Critical Correspondence initiates a project dedicated to examining dance in the museum today, its politics, economics, and aesthetics.
+Acknowledging a long history of cross-pollination between dance and the visual arts–some driven by artists, some by institutions–our hope is to create a forum, based in a dance institution, for the voices of those affected by and [...]

 From the CC editors